Manickavela/Rising_up/Symtable Project/README.md

 - Information about instances like classes,names,objects,etc

 ## Class SymTable
-Class SymTable binds Key and Value together along with the.
+Class SymTable binds Key and Value together along with the the next variable of SymTable pointer type to keep the linked list going.
+All the data members are under private and memberfunctions are pubilc

   |Data Members | Data Type |
   |------------ | --------- |